-During 2022, the NRC defined the planning of its activities, based on the performance of the tasks assigned, and held 25 meetings, with an average duration of approx. 1 hour and 40 minutes, with an 84.20% attendance rate of its members.
-In 2023 and up to the date of approval of this Report, 5 meetings of the Committee were held, with an attendance rate of 100%.
+During 2023, the NRC defined the planning of its activities, based on the performance of the tasks assigned, and held 17 meetings, with an average duration of approx. one hour and forty-seven minutes, with a 100% attendance rate of its members.
+In 2024 and up to the date of approval of this Report, 8 meetings of the Committee were held, with an attendance rate of 100%.

-During the financial year 2022, the Committee was involved in managing the succession process for the appointment of the new Chief Executive Officer, as well as the engagement process with key institutional investors and proxy advisors.
-The Committee also worked on the definition of variable remuneration and incentive policies (both short- and medium/long-term), as well as on the finalisation of the previous year's performance objectives.
+In 2023, the Committee was responsible, among other things, for the process of engagement with main institutional investors and proxy advisors in view of and following the holding of the Shareholders' Meeting.
+The Committee also worked on the definition of variable remuneration and incentive policies for 2024, as well as on the finalization of the previous year's performance objectives.